Vytaxx/ShortCutted/README.md

 The point behind shortcutted is that if you're someone like me who doesn't like cluttered bookmarks at the top of your browser, you can use ShortCutted to find shortcut groups there.
 But well I programming ShortCutted I thought, what if I make it so that anyone can upload their own public shortcut group for anyone to use.

 # Instructions
-Once you open shortcutted with this link: https://vytaxx.github.io/ShortCutted/ You can scroll down and see a few options, if you want to publish your own shorcut group, press, "Submit Shortcut" then fill out the form and submit it.
+Once you open ShortCutted with this link: https://vytaxx.github.io/ShortCutted/ You can scroll down and see a few options, if you want to publish your own shorcut group, press, "Submit Shortcut" then fill out the form and submit it.
 After that, wait a while for your shortcut group to be submitted, if your shortcut group doesn't get added after about five days, either submit again or send me an email: pcutilsdev@gmail.com.

 If you're looking to use a shortcut group, press the shortcuts button and you'll see all the public shortcut groups, just press on one to use it.